On this page

-We recommend starting the automatic enrolment declaration of compliance before your client’s staging date.
+We recommend starting the automatic enrolment declaration of compliance as early as possible.

 You can add details that you already know, like the employer address and your own contact details.
 Add information as it becomes available, such as details about the pension scheme your client will use for automatic enrolment once they’ve set it up.